-The Castlewood Victims Unite Co-Founders Personal Story
+The Alsana / Castlewood Victims Unite Co-Founders Personal Story

 Bizarre and implausible beliefs were developed in the course of her treatment at Castlewood.
 While under the influence of various medically prescribed psychotropic medications she was coerced into believing that she endured horrendous physical abuse, the kind of abuse that should have left lasting physical scars, and that she was sexually abused by more than 50 different individuals including family members, coaches, lawyers, and policemen.
-She came to believe that she operated an underage prostitution business from her home, that she was high level drug abuser, and that her family members were aware of all of this abuse and did nothing but laugh at her.
+She came to believe that she operated an underage prostitution business from her home, that she was a high-level drug abuser, and that her family members were aware of all of this abuse and did nothing but laugh at her.
 The only thing more tragic than actually being subjected to this kind of abuse is to believe it happened when in reality NONE of it is true.

 After Mark Schwartz and other Castlewood Staff encouraged our daughter member to cut all ties with us, the remainder of my heart-broken family was devastated by her false and impossible allegations of abuse.
 Before destroying my family and attempting to ruin our reputation, Schwartz and Albus should have sought out independent validation of her claims, especially the more bizarre and less than plausible stories that emerged.
-Yet no attempt whatsoever was made to vet or verify ANY of the ridiculous claims she began making as a result of their terrible and long debunked “therapeutic” techniques.
+Yet no attempt whatsoever was made to vet or verify ANY of the ridiculous claims she began making as a result of their terrible and long-debunked “therapeutic” techniques.

 Luckily, however, the officials in our state were compelled to look more objectively at these claims of abuse.
-My family and I were thoroughly investigated by the Special Victims Unit of the State Police, Child Protective Services and Family Court Judges.
-After many months and several hearings we were officially cleared of any wrong-doing.
+My family and I were thoroughly investigated by the Special Victims Unit of the State Police, Child Protective Services, and Family Court Judges.
+After many months and several hearings, we were officially cleared of any wrongdoing.
 Beyond being cleared, not a single portion of any of the hundreds of abuse allegations were supported.
 After almost a year of intensive investigation one lead investigator looked at my husband and said simply, “Sir, there is absolutely nothing here.”
 A simple sentence that summed up the entire horror story.
-Sadly, this did little to restore the broken ties with our Castlewood-damaged family member, with whom we remain estranged from to this very day.
+Sadly, this did little to restore the broken ties with our Castlewood-damaged family member, with whom we remain estranged to this very day.

-At first we believed that we were the only ones enduring this hell, but slowly others came forward with similar experiences from Castlewood and Mark Schwartz.
+At first, we believed that we were the only ones enduring this hell, but slowly others came forward with similar experiences from Castlewood and Mark Schwartz.
 There were four civil lawsuits filed against Castlewood, all claiming similar stories of wrongdoing and malpractice.
 Sadly these cases were each settled out of court with gag orders, probably for large sums of cash.
-Unfortunately, these victims are now bound to an agreement that they will never disclose the facts of their case to the public-at-large.
+Unfortunately, these victims are now bound to an agreement that they will never disclose the facts of their case to the public at large.
 Even still, victims continued to come forward and we learned of over forty individuals that suffered similar fates after treatment at Castlewood.
-We founded a support group called Castlewood Victims Unite and discovered truly, that we were NOT alone in our suffering. .
+We founded a support group called Castlewood Victims Unite and discovered truly, that we were NOT alone in our suffering.